agda/agda-stdlib/paper/paper.md

 - Verification of routing protocols [@daggitt2023routing]

-The development of `agda-stdlib` has also had a synergistic relationship with that of Agda itself, helping to both test and motivate new language features.
+The library has had a synergistic relationship with Agda itself, both testing and motivating new language features.
-For example, Agda supports a wide range of incompatible language extensions and `agda-stdlib` is designed modularly in order to be compatible with many different combinations of extensions.
+For example, since Agda supports many incompatible language extensions, `agda-stdlib` is structured modularly to remain compatible with different combinations of extensions.
-Modules then request the minimal expressive power needed.
-To facilitate this, Agda's extensions were categorised as "infective", "coinfective" or "neither", where "infective" options impact all the import*ing* modules and "coinfective" options impact the import*ed* modules.
+Each module requests only the minimal expressive power it needs and to facilitate this Agda now categories extensions as "infective" (affecting all import*ing* modules), "coinfective" (affecting all import*ed* modules) or "neither".
-The library has also acted as a test bed for different approaches to defining co-inductive data types in Agda.
+The library has also served as a test bed for alternative approaches to defining co-inductive data types in Agda.

-# Design Challenges
+# Design

 Organising libraries of discrete mathematics and algebra coherently is notoriously difficult [@carette2020leveraging] [@cohen2020hierarchy].